adoptium/temurin-build/RELEASING.md

 ### Eclipse OpenJ9/OMR releases

 - The OpenJ9 releases are based on three codebases
-  - https://github.com/eclipse/openj9-omr (a platform abstraction layer which OpenJ9 builds use, based on https://github.com/eclipse/openj9-omr)
+  - https://github.com/eclipse/openj9-omr (a platform abstraction layer which OpenJ9 builds use, based on https://github.com/eclipse/omr)
   - https://github.com/eclipse/openj9 (The JVM code)
-  - The "extensions" repository for each release which contains a modified version of the OpenJDK codebase (OpenJDK updates are merged by the IBM team who owns the extensions repository, not the AdoptOpenJDK project)
+  - The "extensions" repository for each release (see the next section of the glossar for more details) which contains a modified version of the OpenJDK codebase (OpenJDK updates are merged by the IBM team who owns the extensions repository, not the AdoptOpenJDK project)
 - Unlike the HotSpot versions, the Eclipse OpenJ9 and OMR projects do not have separate versions for each major java release, but the extensions repository does (Conditional compilation is used in OpenJ9 for any release differences).
 Each new OpenJ9 version goes into every JDK release.
 - In the run up to a new JDK release or quarterly update the OpenJ9 and OMR `master` is branched to create a release branch named according to the OpenJ9 version for that release, e.g. `v0.17.0-release` (In general each quarterly update will have a new OpenJ9 version included)
 - Before a new release there will typically be two milestone builds which get their own git tag from a commit in that branch e.g. `openj9-0.17.0-m1`